diosvo/self-study/python/README.md

 ## Local Development

-Which python and pip are using
+Python and pip are using

 ```bash
 which python3